ChenHongruixuan/BRIGHT/bda_benchmark/README_DFC25.md

 ### `C. Model Training & Tuning`

-The following commands show how to train and evaluate UNet on the BRIGHT dataset using our standard ML split set in [`bda_benchmark/dataset/splitname/standard_ML`]:
+The following commands show how to train and evaluate UNet on the BRIGHT dataset using DFC25 split set in [`bda_benchmark/dataset/splitname/dfc25`]:

 ```bash
 python script/standard_ML/train_UNet.py --dataset 'BRIGHT' \